-You have discovered the site where you can buy the finest, most accurate, world-class precision 6mm (.243"), and 6.5mm (.264") custom bench rest, long range & varmint bullets on the market!
+You have discovered the site where you can buy the finest, most accurate, world-class precision 6mm (.243") custom bench rest, long range & varmint bullets on the market!
 I build bullets only.
 This is not loaded ammunition!
 Please note that I directly ship my products ONLY to USA addresses.
-If you do not have a USA mailing address, please contact me for export information.
+If you do not have a USA mailing address, please see my FAQ tab or contact me for export information.
 Call me at 702-331-1337 (I'm in Pacific Standard Time Zone) or use my Contact page to email me.
-If you have problems using that just email me at firstname.lastname@example.org with your regular email.
+If you have problems using that just email me at email@example.com with your regular email.
 These are the bullets you want when 0.001" makes the difference between winning or losing the competition!
 I carefully HAND MAKE each bullet one at a time in my shop at 360 E. Paradise Hills Dr., Henderson, NV, 89002 USA.
 Please NOTE: I get 20+ scam calls a day and have my phone going through an answering machine which picks up after two rings.
 I'm always happy to talk with my customers and if you want to talk leave a message and I'll return you call.
 I know the inside and outside of every bullet PERSONALLY...no robotics nor conveyor belts here!
 My bullets go through a thorough quality control process.
 My bullets are:

 Passed through Detsch carbide dies

 Measured with Mitutoyo digital micrometer accurate to 0.00005"

 Measured with Brown/Sharpe digital caliper accurate to 0.0005"

 Weighed with electronic scales to 0.01gr